triblatron/dagui/README.md

     * alternative is to have yielding to C++ when a service is required.
       * lightweight but possibly restrictive
 * No interference with the CMake configure and generate process.
-* One obvious place to change to add a new property, event, whatever.
+* One intuitive place to change to add a new property, event, whatever.
 * Modular composable components
   * Entity-component system?
   * Widgets as nodes?